 - Avoid dying your hair or getting a perm for 4 weeks post operatively.

-- Avoid putting topical medications/skin products on the surgical incision unless your healthcare team advises you to do so.
+- Do not put topical medications/skin products on the surgical incision unless your team tells you to do so.

-- Avoid being exposed to people who have the cold, flu or other respiratory infections.
+- Avoid being around people who have the cold, flu or other respiratory infections.

-- Typically you can return to work within 4-6 weeks depending on your particular situation.
+- Often, you can return to work within 4-6 weeks depending on your type of job and your recovery.

 What will I need at home?

 - Thermometer to check for fever, which can be a sign of infection.